deltainium/Multipaper-Scissors/README.md

 # or
 sudo chmod +x host
 ```
-Then run the file with:
+and run the file with:

 ```bash
 ./client